szepeviktor/phpstan-wordpress/README.md

 > [!IMPORTANT]
 > Hello everyone!
-This is Viktor who runs the php-stubs organization.
+This is Viktor who runs this PHPStan extension.
 I am planning to stop contributing to the WordPress ecosystem because it is extremely difficult and I do not earn (min) €100/month.

 Please support my work to avoid abandoning this package.